 Undergraduate Certificates are optional and are offered by certain departments.
 An undergraduate certificate consists of a minimum of 9 specified credits, and not more than 15 credits.
 A minimum of 9 credits must be course work at the upper-division level (300- to 400-level).
 A student must earn a cumulative GPA of 2.000 or better in the courses required in the Undergraduate Certificate.

 An Undergraduate Certificate may include courses from one or more departments.
-For certificates involving courses from two or more departments, the coordinating department is indicated in the list of Degree Programs.
+For certificates involving courses from two or more departments, the coordinating department is indicated in Programs A-Z.

 Students must apply for and complete the certificate requirements while enrolled in their baccalaureate degree.
 Undergraduate certificates by title are noted on the student's academic record (transcript) at the time of degree conferral.
 The undergraduate certificate title is not noted in the diploma.